How to Watch Beyoncé's 'Black Is King' on Disney Plus

-Stream Beyoncé's 'Black Is King': How to Watch the New Visual Album on Disney Plus
+Beyoncé's 'Black Is King' Is Now Streaming on Disney Plus: How to Watch the Visual Album

-It's time to get in formation to watch Beyoncé on Disney+!
-The GRAMMY-winning artist's new visual album, Black Is King, which Queen Bey wrote, executive produced and directed is coming to the streaming service on July 31.
-The film is based on the music from her album The Lion King: The Gift, and is billed as "a reunion of cultures and shared generational beliefs," and includes featured artists and guest appearances.
+Beyoncé's new visual album, Black Is King, which Queen Bey wrote, executive produced and directed is streaming now on Disney+.
+The movie experience is based on the music from her album The Lion King: The Gift, and is billed as "a reunion of cultures and shared generational beliefs," and includes featured artists and guest appearances.

+On Wednesday night, a new promo for the visual album arrived on Mrs. Carter's instagram.
+While Beyoncé reigns supreme, daughter Blue Ivy steals the show.
+"Brown Skin Girl," the song that won Blue Ivy her first BET Award (as well as an NAACP award), is featured in Black Is King.

 Earlier this month, Beyoncé revealed the latest trailer for Black Is King.
 Naomi Campbell, Lupita Nyong'o, JAY-Z, Kelly Rowland, Pharrell Williams, Tina Knowles Lawson and others were featured in the trailer, along with new glimpses of the upcoming visual album event.